KabaOS/KabaOS/README.md

 KabaOS is a live operating system based off of Alpine Linux that aims to help users stay anonymous online.
 All network traffic that is sent out of your computer is routed through the I2P network, keeping your data secure.
-KabaOS has programs for your every need (like a browser, irc client, etc), with defaults that make it run correctly over i2p.
+KabaOS has programs for your every need (like a browser, IRC client, etc.), with defaults that make it run correctly over I2P.

 ## Building